 Why not?

-She rigged the primary election.
+She rigged the primary electoral.

-She's she pays for a Russian dossier.
+She pays for a Russian dossier.

-Took us a year to find out.
+It took us a year to find out.

 Hillary Clinton's campaign and the DNC finances that she was running, according to Donna Brazil, they paid for this dossier.

-This dossier has salacious, unverified, inaccurate, untrue accusations against Donald Trump that he had two hookers in a Ritz-Carlton in Moscow urinating on his bed.
+This dossier has salacious, unverified, inaccurate, untrue accusations against Donald Trump that he had two hookers in a Ritz Carlton in Moscow urinating on his bed.

 GPS said they never even verified it.

-Now here's the worst part.
+Now, here's the worst part.

 That's bad enough.

-So on the eve of all of this, now that it's about to happen, Nancy Pelosi and Chucky Schumer, and let's see, uh oh, John Brennan, James Clapper.
+So on the eve of all of this, now that it's about to happen, Nancy Pelosi and Chucky Schumer and let's see, oh, John Brennan, James Clapper, they're all in a panic.

 And the media finally is covering the story.